Message from the Chairperson

 The second strategic direction is “The OLC Group’s unique activities that help enhance corporate value.”
 We will strengthen our ESG materiality initiatives, enhancing business value and resolving social issues to lay the foundation for a sustainable business.
 In addition, through CVC activities, we will create new businesses thereby realizing sustainable growth and the creation of social value.

-We will engage in initiatives that address both the development of Tokyo Disney Resort and the increase of the OLC Group’s overall corporate value, and in doing so, we will clearly define the Group’s purpose.
+We will engage in initiatives that address both the development of Resort Business and the increase of the OLC Group’s overall corporate value, and in doing so, we will clearly define the Group’s purpose.
 Beyond this is our contribution to human happiness and to the creation of a sustainable society.
 By achieving both of these objectives, we aim to realize our vision for an OLC Group that our employees will truly take pride in.

 For our ESG materiality, we have been working on eight areas of ESG materiality that are based on our principle of double materiality.
 In 2035 Long-Term Management Strategy, these have been reorganized into seven themes.
 “Employee happiness,” “Happiness of children,” and “Recycling-oriented society,” are positioned as our themes for realizing enhancement of business value and resolution of social issues; while “Diversity, equity and inclusion,” “Supply chain management,” “Climate change and natural disasters,” and “Robust management foundation” are positioned as themes for laying the foundation for sustainable business.